LabKey/Dockerfile/README.md

 ## Tips

-You may enabled Chrome to accept self-signed certificates, such as the one generated within `entrypoint.sh`, by enabling this Chrome flag:
+You may enable Chrome to accept self-signed certificates, such as the one generated within `entrypoint.sh`, by enabling this Chrome flag:

 ```shell
 chrome://flags/#allow-insecure-localhost
 ```

-Users of Mac OS will have more luck using GNU Make as installed by **Homebrew** and executed as `gmake`.
+Users of macOS will have more luck using GNU Make as installed by **Homebrew** and executed as `gmake`.

 Q: Why is my labkey container "unhealthy"?